Saving & investing for a child

 Retirement

 Save smartly for a child's education, with tax-deferred growth and federal income tax-free withdrawals for education expenses that qualify.
 Save on behalf of a child—or give a financial gift—with no contribution limit.
-A teen-owned brokerage account that gives teens ages 13-17 the power to save and invest their own money - while letting parents stay connected.1 Invest for your child's future retirement, with tax-deferred growth and potential tax-free withdrawals.
+A teen-owned brokerage account that gives ages 13-17 the freedom to save their own money - while parents stay connected.1 Invest for your child's future retirement, with tax-deferred growth and potential tax-free withdrawals.

 Account ownership

 Adult controls the account for the benefit of the beneficiary (child).
 Money in the account belongs to the child, with the adult acting as custodian until the child reaches a certain age (between 18 and 25, depending on the state), at which point the assets must be transferred to the child.
 Money in the account belongs to the teen; it is not a joint or custodial account.
-Parent/guardian can monitor activity online and through monthly statements, trade confirmations, and debit card transactions.
+Parent/guardian can monitor activity online or in the Fidelity Investments® app.
+They will receive statements, trade confirmations, and can view debit card transactions.
 Money in the account belongs to the child, with the adult acting as custodian until the child reaches a certain age (between 18 and 25, depending on the state), at which point the assets must be transferred to the child.

 Child eligibility